This recipe for Banana Pudding with Sour Cream has just six ingredients AND it’s no-bake. It’s a comfort food dessert that’s decadent and delicious.

 No matter the time of year, sometimes I just don’t want to turn on my oven.
 I love no-cook, no-bake recipes that are easy to put together, flavorful, and don’t require any fancy equipment.

-And, No Cook Banana Pudding is great for feeding a CROWD—it’s great for lots of guests or leftovers, potlucks, and holiday meals.
+This recipe is great for feeding a CROWD—it’s great for lots of guests or leftovers, potlucks, and holiday meals.

 Jump to:

-Tips for making No Bake Banana Pudding
+Tips for Making Banana Pudding with Sour Cream

 - Using instant vanilla pudding (two 3-oz sized boxes OR one 6-oz box) makes this dessert so easy to put together.
 You could also try the banana pudding or white chocolate pudding varieties.